xnafan/2DChaseCameraSample/README.md

     return target + (start - target) * MathF.Exp(-decay * deltaTime);
 }
 ```
-Here's a great video on LERP'ing (linear interpolation) in games, if you want the full explanation with visuals
+Here's a great video on LERP'ing (linear interpolation) in games, if you want the full explanation with visuals.
 [Lerp smoothing is broken](https://www.youtube.com/watch?v=LSNQuFEDOyQ)

 *A note on rendering large worlds*